Day 56 of Year Long Roadtrip Following Scenic Byways in the USA

 The reason the Confederate troops were outnumbered at Antietam was due to the “Lost Order”.
 Robert E. Lee’s forces were recently victorious at the Second Battle of Manassas (Bull Run).
 He moved his army from Virginia to Maryland with the intent to enter Pennsylvania.
 His line of supply and communication into Virginia was threatened, however, by Union troops at Harper’s Ferry; thus he divided his army to neutralize the threat.

-After a sunny, yet windy morning at Antietam hiking and finding a virtual cache; Scout, Petey and I visited another historic site at Fort Frederick State Park.
+After a sunny, yet windy morning at Antietam hiking and finding a virtual cache; Scout, Petey and I visited another historic site in Maryland, Fort Frederick State Park.
 The Fort was constructed in 1756 and 1757 to protect the western frontier from the French and Indians.
 Walls 17 feet high and 4 feet thick surround two wooden barracks and an officers’ quarters.
 After the French and Indian War, the Fort later served as an American prison camp for captured British soldiers in the Revolutionary War.
 In addition, during the Civil War, Union troops manned the Fort’s ruined walls.

-On my way to my final scenic stop for the day, the Paw Paw Tunnel in GreenRidge State Forest, I found two more caches: one was an ammo can near the resort in Rocky Gap State Park and the other was a film canister at a beautiful overlook in Green Ridge State Forest.
-I ended up in Rocky Gap State Park because I thought I might camp there for the evening, but I arrived before 3 p.m., so I thought I would try to find the tunnel.
+On my way to my final scenic stop for the day, the Paw Paw Tunnel in Green Ridge State Forest, I found two more caches.
+One was an ammo can near the resort in Rocky Gap State Park.
+The other was a film canister at a beautiful overlook in Green Ridge State Forest.
+I expected to camp in Rocky Gap State Park, but I arrived a bit early to settle down.
+As such, I went in search of the tunnel.
 I backtracked to the forest and experienced the usual: winding dirt roads with steep grades in the middle of nowhere without cell phone coverage.
-I kept thinking I better hurry and don’t get a flat because it will be dark by the time I leave!
+Now I hoped I’d get there before dark and without a flat tire!